Updated: January 22, 2016

 - You’re building an iPhone or iPad app just as a hobby

-- You want to acquire users to later on cross promote with other apps (already built or not)
+- You simply want to acquire users to cross promote with other apps

 Other than that, you should find out where you can get revenue from: paid app, in-app purchases, subscriptions, ads, selling a service or product.
 Or a combination of those.
 This monetization/pricing “guide” might help you.

 This goes along with the previous point.